Krissia Zawadzki

 Welcome to Krissia's webpage, an online platform I will use to share my professional and personal adventures.

-My research πŸ”Ž focuses on many-body systems, a topic at the intersection of various sub-fields, including condensed matter theory, statistical mechanics, quantum information, and quantum computing.
-I am interested in understanding how interactions between quantum particles lead to complex states and how these states evolve to create emergent phenomena.
-I specialized in developing and implementing state-of-the-art numerical methods πŸ’» to study strongly correlated systems, both in and out-of-equilibrium.
-More recently, I have been fascinated with the potential of quantum computers to digitally simulate model Hamiltonians, the mathematical description we use for a plethora of many-body phenomena.
+My research 🔎 focuses on many-body systems, a topic at the intersection of various sub-fields, including condensed matter theory, statistical mechanics, quantum information, and quantum computing.
+I am interested in understanding how interactions between quantum particles and their dynamics produce complex states and lead to emergent phenomena.
+This problem is known as many-body problem.
+Since my graduate studies, I have been developing and implementing various numerical methods 💻 to simulate quantum systems composed of many interacting particles with a particular interest in investigating regimes in which they are strongly correlated and evolve out-of-equilibrium.
+More recently, I have been fascinated with the potential of quantum computers to digitally simulate model Hamiltonians, which are basically the mathematical description we use to study many-body phenomena.

 Contact